1.1 Statement of compliances

 Defined contribution plans

-Payments to defined contribution retirement benefit plans are recognized as an expense when employees have rendered service entitling them to the contributions.
+Payments to defined contribution retirement benefit plans are recognised as an expense when employees have rendered service entitling them to the contributions.

 Defined benefit plans